steelbrain/pundle/docs/technical/components.md

 ### Loader Components

-Loader Components are represented by the type `loader`.
-These components add support for new languages to Pundle.
+Loader Components add support for new languages to Pundle.
 Loader Components have a callback that receives a file and returns the processed contents and sourceMap.
 If you don't want to process a particular request, you can simply return a falsy value from the callback.

-Please note that if you want to add support for a language is transpiled into javascript like CoffeeScript or TypeScript, you should **not** write a new loader but should re-use the `pundle-loader-js` instead; and should give it the required extensions in config.
+Please note that if you want to add support for a language is transpiled into javascript like CoffeeScript or TypeScript, you should **not** write a new loader but should re-use the `pundle-loader-js` instead; and give it the required extensions in config.
 It's because TypeScript or any other similar language is transpiled to pure js **before** it's fed to a loader.
+Have a look at `pundle-preset-typescript` for an idea.

-Below is the simplest example of a loader (`json`)
+Below is an example of a JSON loader

 ```js
 const { createLoader, shouldProcess, MessageIssue } = require('pundle-api')